hyphanet/plugin-WebOfTrust/README.md

 Thus each user has their own view and final decision on what they consider as spam, depending on who they voted for or against.

-While WoT does have a user interface of its own which can be used to manage identites and trusts, it is intended to be used as a general-purpose library to allow actual Freenet applications to be built upon it.
+While WoT does have a user interface of its own which can be used to manage identities and trusts, it is intended to be used as a general-purpose library to allow actual Freenet applications to be built upon it.
 As of 2022 these are:
 - [Sone](https://github.com/Bombe/Sone) - social networking